Prison Education: Success Stories

 In 1992, the Texas Criminal Justice Council published Reading to Reduce Recidivism, concluding that computer-assisted instruction was effective in improving reading skills for prisoners, potentially reducing recidivism.
 However, as shown by a 1997-8 trial of reading software use to improve prisoner reading skills in Suffolk County, Massachusetts, if the prison staff use education services removal as punishment for misbehavior, few prisoners if any will spend enough time on task to benefit.
 And, as shown in Sumpter County, FL, if education programs start at too high a level, prisoners will not benefit.
 Prisoners reading at or below the 6th grade level may need to start working on 2nd or 3rd grade level texts in order to benefit.

 The solution?
-Focus prison education programs on core reading skills first, only working up to GED-level materials after proving mastery in 8th grade literacy.
+Focus prison education programs on core reading skills first, only working up to HSE-level materials after proving mastery in 8th grade literacy.